#Original

 23:00/Taps/Official lights out.
 But there are always those who secretly study with flashlights.

-Types of hardships characters experience each year.
+The types of hardships characters experience each year.

 • 1st Year (Fourth Class - "Smacks/Doolies")